Cantera/workshop-materials/README.md

 This repository has the Jupyter Notebooks and other materials used at Cantera workshops.

+If you are participating in the Fall 2022 ACS workshop (25 August, Chicago, IL), please switch the branch from `main` to `acs-2022`.

 ## Installation Instructions

 Please choose from the following list: